Rensjo/AcademicQuest-Fresh/README.md

 **Made with ❤️ for students by students**

-*Transform your academic journey with AcademicQuest Fresh!*
+*Transform your academic journey with AcademicQuest!*